Death's-head hawkmoth: In popular culture

 These moths have often been featured in art, such as by German artist Sulamith Wülfing and English artist William Holman Hunt in his 1851 painting The Hireling Shepherd.

 Films such as Un Chien Andalou (1929, by Luis Buñuel and Salvador Dalí) and the 1991 film The Silence of the Lambs (and in Chapter 33 of the source novel, whereas in Chapter 14 a different moth species is used, the black witch moth) feature the moth.
 The death's-head moth also featured in the 1968 horror film The Blood Beast Terror starring Peter Cushing.
 The species Acherontia atropos is mentioned, though the costume of the human-moth hybrid creature is not an accurate representation of the moth.
 The moth plays a central role in the 2015 Taiwanese horror film The Tag-Along.
-In the 2018 Spanish film The Warning, based on the novel by Paul Pen, the moth Acherontia atropos appears many times along the film to illustrate the protagonist's progressive descent into madness.
-An image of the moth was also used in the posters of the film.

 In 2018 survival horror game, Remothered: Tormented Fathers by Italian artist Chris Darril, they represent both the transformation and the human psyche.
-They also work as a parasite which interfere with people's memories, old repressed events and guilty feels.
+They also work as a parasite which interfere with people's memories, old repressed events, and feelings of guilt.